Ongeri35/alx-system_engineering-devops/0x00-shell_basics/README.md

-2-bring_me_home -script that changes the current working directory to user home directory 3-listfiles -displays content of a directory in long format 4-listmorefiles -diplays current directory content including hidden files
+2-bring_me_home -script that changes the current working directory to user home directory 3-listfiles -displays content of a directory in long format 4-listmorefiles -diplays current directory content including hidden files 5-listfilesdigitonly -list content of a working directory including hidden ones with periods